mikayil-c/mikayil-c/README.md

 # Hi there, I'm Mikayil 👋

-I'm a computer engineering student.
+I'm a third-year computer engineering student.

 ---